tangbc/vue-virtual-scroll-list/README.md

 * Support fixed height and variable height.

-* Support set the initial scroll index or offset.
+* Support set the scroll index or offset to any.

 * Event scroll, reach top and bottom can be detected.